-In this particular case, the requirement to be retired for at least three years limits the likelihood participant behavior will be impacted and the limitations making this applicable only to court reporters in parishes where a critical shortage of court reports exists serves to limit the pool of available retirees and the positions likely to be eligible for this exemption.
-Proposed law also requires employers who participate in the reemployment of any retired court reporters pursuant to the proposed statute to pay the actuarial cost in aggregate attributable to the reemployment of the court reporter in excess of the cost that would have been incurred if the employer had reemployed the court reporter under current law, as determined by the system's actuary.
-Thus, any retired court reporters that are reemployed pursuant to the proposed statute would likely produce an added expense to their local government entity and an equal increase in revenue to the retirement system.
+In this particular case, the requirement to be retired for at least three years limits the likelihood participant behavior will be impacted.
+The limitations making this applicable only to court reporters in parishes where a critical shortage of court reporters exists serves to limit the pool of available retirees and the positions likely to be eligible for this exemption.
+Proposed law also requires employers who participate in the reemployment of any retired court reporters pursuant to the proposed statute to pay the employer contribution, reducing the incentive for an employer to hire a retiree under this provision rather than hire someone who is actively accruing a benefit.

-All of which significantly limits any impact proposed law could potentially have.
+All of these factors significantly limit any impact proposed law could potentially have.
 Therefore, the expected actuarial impact of proposed law is minimal.
 To the extent any of these limitations are loosened in the future, the expected costs and risk to the retirement system could increase significantly.